Plans & Pricing

 With less time spent on manual processes and administrative tasks–such as billing, manual time entry, or routine document preparation– lawyers can focus their time and expertise on offering next-level service.
 The client experience is enhanced through seamless intake, responsiveness, and collaboration options (remote, in-person, or hybrid).

 Clients prefer the incorporation of technology into legal services.
 For example, the majority of consumers (69%) prefer working with a lawyer who can share documents electronically through a web page, app, or online portal3.
-This allows for the ability to collaborate and communicate effectively without having to always meet in person, which is a cumbersome requirement often extending each case’s timeline.
+This enables effective collaboration and communication without the need for in-person meetings, which can be cumbersome and prolong case timelines.

-When used for substantive legal work, technology and efficient processes also allow for standardization in work product, quick turnaround on work product delivery, fewer errors, and much more.
-With its focus on hyper-personalization and predictive technology, AI will catapult this trend even further in the coming years.
+When applied to substantive legal work, technology and streamlined processes enable standardized work products, faster delivery, fewer errors, and greater efficiency.
+With its emphasis on hyper-personalization and predictive capabilities, AI will accelerate this trend even further in the coming years.

 Notable legal technology leaders at the forefront of this trend to watch are: Casetext, Gavel, and Harvey.